wp-slimstat/wp-slimstat/readme.txt

 * Russian
 * Spanish
 * Swedish
 * Your language is missing or incomplete?
-[Contact Us](http://slimstat.getused.to.it/contact-us/) to share your localization!
+[Contact Us](http://slimstat.getused.to.it/contact-us/) if you would like to share your localization!

 = What are people saying about WP SlimStat? =
 * One of the 15+ Cool Free SEO Plugins for WordPress - [udesign](http://www.pixeldetail.com/wordpress/free-seo-plugins-for-wordpress/)